winterjulian/superb-calendar/README.md

 3. Run the container: `docker compose up -d`
 4. Access the app at: http://localhost:4200

-> **Caution: The JSON server is not dockerized, there will be no appointments and no interactions with it.**
+> **Caution: The JSON server is not dockerized.
+There will be no appointments and no successful backend interactions.**

 ### Q&A